Spain–United States relations: Spain and the United States in the late 18th century

-The early nineteenth century
+19th century

+Early 19th century

-Spanish–American relations suffered during the 19th century, as both countries competed for territory and concessions in the New World.
+Spanish–American relations declined during the 19th century, as both countries competed for territory and concessions in the New World.
 "Culturally, they misunderstood and distrusted each other", James W. Cortada has written.
 "Political conflicts and cultural differences colored relations between the two nations throughout the nineteenth century, creating a tradition of conflict of a generally unfriendly nature.
 By 1855, a heritage of problems, hostile images, and suspicions existed which profoundly influenced their relations."

 During the Peninsular War, when Spain had two rival Kings – the overthrown Bourbon Fernando VII and Napoleon's brother, Joseph Bonaparte, enthroned as José I of Spain – the United States officially maintained a neutral position between them.
 Ambassador Luis de Onís who arrived in New York in 1809, representing Fernando VII's government, was refused an audience to present his credentials to President James Madison.
 He was only recognized officially by the US government in 1815, following Napoleon's defeat – though in the meantime he had established himself in Philadelphia and unofficially conducted extensive diplomatic activity.

 The two countries found themselves on opposite sides during the War of 1812.
 By 1812 the continued existence of Spanish colonies east of the Mississippi River caused resentment in the United States.
 Escaped slaves went there and armed themselves.
 Spain stopped returning escapees in 1794.
 With clandestine support from Washington, American settlers in the Floridas revolted against Spanish rule and Spain lost West Florida.
 Between 1806 and 1821, the area known as the "Sabine Free State" was an area between Spanish Texas and the U.S. Louisiana Territory that both sides agreed to maintain as neutral due to disputes over the area.